weaver-viii/immutant-quickstart/README.md

 Any changes you push from the `yourapp/` directory will trigger a redeploy of your app.

-At this point, you either write your app from scratch, or you merge in changes from an existing project, i.e. your real app.
-For example,
+At this point, you can either write your app from scratch, or you can merge in changes from an existing project, i.e. your real app.
+Let's use a small app demonstrating the various Immutant clustering features, for example:

     git remote add yourrealapp -m master git@github.com:immutant/cluster-demo.git git pull -s recursive -X theirs yourrealapp master